Appointing a Supplier

 Evaluating tender responses

-Although framework suppliers have been through a competitive process with EST to be part of the framework, EST encourage you to evaluate the quality of the tender responses received during their mini competition process, with reference to the consultant’s expertise and experience, availability to start work and understanding of your project and their approach to the work.
-The framework suppliers have already submitted thorough questionnaire responses in response to the RFBO so in the event that you do wish to set up a questionnaire section, keep questions short and subject to the specific project you are looking to undertake.
+Although framework suppliers have been through a competitive process with Energy Saving Trust to be part of the framework, Energy Saving Trust encourages you to evaluate the quality of the tender responses received during their mini competition process, with reference to the consultant’s expertise and experience, availability to start work and understanding of your project and their approach to the work.
+The framework suppliers have already submitted thorough questionnaire responses in response to the request for best offer (RFBO) so in the event that you do wish to set up a questionnaire section, keep questions short and subject to the specific project you are looking to undertake.

 The mini competition template includes a draft schedule of prices you may use.
 The rates must be comparable across all tenderers so take steps to ensure that the response, and measurable price, is a total rate to perform the project.
-Framework suppliers must not exceed the rates they submitted to EST for the RFBO.
+Framework suppliers must not exceed the rates they submitted to Energy Saving Trust for the RFBO.

 Please contact your local development officer for an evaluation spreadsheet template.